tarantool/doc/doc/tooling/tcm/tcm_access_control/tcm_ldap_auth.rst

 In addition to its internal :ref:`role-based access model <tcm_access_control_rbac>`,
 |tcm_full_name| can be configured to use an external LDAP (Lightweight Directory Access Protocol)
-server for user authentication.
+server for user authentication and authorization.
 Both LDAP and secure LDAPS (LDAP over TLS) protocols are supported.

-|tcm| intergrates wit LDAP servers via *LDAP configurations*.
-A LDAP configuration
-defines a
-To manage access permissions of LDAP users, you can define a set of |tcm|
-:ref:`administrative and cluster permissions <tcm_access_control_permissions>`
-for each LDAP group.
-When authenticating an external user,
-|tcm| checks this user's groups and displays the corresponding pages and controls.

-- can use ldap
-- your own server
-- over TLS
-- distinct access
-- local auth vs ldap?

-- prereq
-- conflicts

 ..  _tcm_ldap_auth_enable: